DioxusLabs/docsite/docs-src/0.5/en/guide/state.md

 - You can then use the `use_context` hook to read and modify that state in the `Preview` and `StoryListing` components
 - When the value updates, the `Signal` will cause the component to re-render, and provides you with the new value

-> Note: You should prefer local state hooks like use_signal or use_signal when you only use state in one component.
+> Note: You should prefer local state hooks like use_signal or use_signal_sync when you only use state in one component.
 Because we use state in multiple components, we can use a [global state pattern](../reference/context.md)

 ```rust
 {{#include src/doc_examples/hackernews_state.rs:shared_state_app}}